bnvaidya20/supermarket-analytics-streamlit/README.md

-# Supermarket Analytics
+# Supermarket Analytics Visualization with Streamlit

-Welcome to the **Supermarket Analytics**, a comprehensive tool built using Streamlit for analyzing supermarket sales, customer ratings, transactions, and more.
+Welcome to the **Supermarket Analytics Visualization with Streamlit**, a comprehensive tool built using Streamlit for analyzing supermarket sales, customer ratings, transactions, and more.
 This application provides valuable insights to help you understand and optimize your supermarket's performance.

 ## Features